d3/d3-array/README.md

 <a name="nest_entries" href="#nest_entries">#</a> nest.<b>entries</b>(<i>array</i>)

 Applies the nest operator to the specified *array*, returning an array of key-values entries.
 Conceptually, this is similar to applying [entries](#entries) to the associative array returned by [map](#nest_map), but it applies to every level of the hierarchy rather than just the first (outermost) level.
 Each entry in the returned array corresponds to a distinct key value returned by the first key function.
 The entry value depends on the number of registered key functions: if there is an additional key, the value is another nested array of entries; otherwise, the value is the array of elements filtered from the input *array* that have the given key value.

+## Changes from D3 3.x:

+* The [range](#range) method now returns the empty array for infinite ranges, rather than throwing an error.
+* The map and set classes have been removed.
+Please use ES6 Map and Set instead.
+* The [nest.map](#nest_map) method now always returns an ES6 Map.